blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Paladin_Alliance-PaladinMod/README.md

 feel free to ping/dm me with all your complaints- ~~@rob#2365~~ @TheTimesweeper#5727

-### What's Up (New Mod?)

-As we know, rob, who made Paladin, has left the modding community, so the mod continues on under a new account.
-He did good shit, to put it lightly, and we're happy to continue on.

-What does this mean?
-Nothing really.
-Just the mod hasn't been abandoned.
-Timesweeper's got his grubby hands on the mod now.
-Old paladin mod's deprecated but I've kept the internal mod name the same, so everything (configs, achievements, dependencies) should carry over fine.

-What's next?
-Nothing much, truthfully.
-Paladin's basically complete.
-We're not planning on any new updates besides maybe just fixes/tweaks/polish.
-Won't be any new content to expect for the Paladin survivor, but hey who knows.
-If there's any extended stuff you'd like to see on him (ex: vrmod, skills++, etc), absolutely feel free to fork the repo on github and contribute.
-We would be eternally grateful.

-Thanks rob for everything, thanks all the people who've given the project so much love.

-Have fun,
--Timesweeper

-### Skin Mod Devs:
-Some lovely folks have made some skins for Paladin which is rad.
-If you'd like to make a paladin skin, there's some extra skin features for Paladin you can/should take advantage of.
-See the Custom Skin Guide section below

 ## Overview
 The Paladin is a tanky melee hybrid survivor who uses a combination of powerful melee attacks and long range spells.
 Writing these descriptions is time consuming so just try the character out for yourself and find out what works.
 He's got enough skills and flexibility to support a myriad of different playstyles.